-The SP can expect the following structure during an SCS session:
+The SP can expect the following general structure during an SCS session (eg. sample - morning session):

-9:00 - 9:30 am - The SPs will meet in the SP lounge to prepare for the session and go over last minute details of their case with their trainer.
+9:00 - 9:30 am - The SPs will meet on campus with the SP Team to prepare for the session and go over last-minute details of their case with their trainer.
 While this is occurring, learners and preceptors meet in their groups to discuss the objectives of the session and the patients that they will be interviewing.
-Two of the four learners will volunteer to conduct the encounters.

 9:30 - 10:30 am - The SP will have his/her first encounter with a learner from their assigned group.
-The encounter will take place in the clinical room with the learner, and the remaining learners in the group and the preceptor will be observing the encounter from another room via two way glass or television monitor.
+The encounter will take place in the clinical room with the learner, and the remaining learners in the group and the tutor will be observing the encounter from another room via two-way mirror or viewing screens.
 Once the encounter with the learner concludes, the rest of the group will join the SP and learner to begin the feedback session.
-During the feedback session, the preceptor will begin the session by asking the learner to self-assess, and then the preceptor will ask the SP for feedback.
-After receiving the SPs feedback, the preceptor will either ask the SP to leave or the SP will remain in the room as the preceptor asks the other learners for their feedback on what they observed.
+During the feedback session, the tutor will begin the session by asking the learner to self-assess, and then the tutor will ask the SP for feedback.
+After receiving the SPs feedback, the tutor will either ask the SP to leave or the SP will remain in the room as the tutor asks the other learners for their feedback on what they observed.

 10:30 - 11:30 am - The SP will relocate to another clinical room and have his/her second encounter with a learner from their second assigned group.
 The same format as above is followed.

-11:30 am - 12:00 pm - The SPs gather in the SP lounge to discuss the session and debrief.
+11:30 am - 12:00 pm - The SPs gather with the SP Team to discuss the session and debrief.